thatcatfromspace/FelixBot/README.md

 # FelixBot

-**This project is no longer being maintained.** Due to changes in Discord's developer program and a few third party APIs being deprecated have rendered the project obsolete.
+**This project is no longer being maintained.** Changes in Discord's developer program and a few third party APIs being deprecated have rendered the project obsolete.

 FelixBot is a basic Discord bot written on Python.
 It primarily functions as a bot to fetch astronomical data, pictures and sighting opportunities.
 FelixBot is stil *under* development and is constantly being updated, so watch out for new features!